kevin-biot/code-server-student-image/README.md

 ## Features

 - **Complete Development Environment**: Pre-installed with Python, Node.js, Java, Docker, kubectl, oc CLI, and Helm
+- **Laptop-Free Workshop**: No student setup required - everything runs in the browser
+- **Student Quick Start Guide**: Comprehensive guide for students new to code-server/VS Code
 - **Multi-Student Support**: Template-based deployment for easy scaling
 - **Security**: Network policies, resource quotas, and RBAC for student isolation
 - **Persistent Storage**: Each student gets their own workspace that persists